Israeloyedele/first-http-api/Readme.md

 ```
   GET /customer

-  Returns a list of all cutomers
+  Returns a list of all customers
 ```